 What is a Local Plan?

-A Local Plan sets out our planning strategy.
-It shows how we aim to meet the social, economic and environmental needs of the district.
+A Local Plan sets out our strategic planning strategy.
+It shows how we aim to meet the social, economic and environmental needs of the District.

 Have you received correspondence about a development in your area?

-Developers may be contacting District households about areas they are considering for development.
+Developers may be contacting households about areas they are considering for development.
 Any correspondence you receive about individual developments will have been sent to you by the developers, not the Council.
 Please direct any enquiries you have about these to the developer.
-You will have an opportunity to give your views on development sites investigated and put forward by Horsham District Council in the Draft Local Plan in February and March 2020.
+You will have an opportunity to give your views on development sites investigated and put forward by Horsham District Council in the Draft Local Plan from 17 February to 30 March 2020.

 How is a Local Plan made?